 The cost of your website not being ADA compliant can be tens of thousands of dollars, perhaps even the loss of your business.
 The frequency of such lawsuits is on the rise, but you can avoid them by getting compliant now, before you get that dreaded demand letter.

 COVID-19 caused quite a bit of disruption in 2020, including the rate of ADA lawsuits, which dropped slightly from 2019.
 Yet, although the amount of lawsuits for the year dropped about 1% to just under 11,000, after April 2020 the monthly rate increased from the 2019 average.
-This suggests 2021 is going to be even worse for compliance filings.
-And in case you’re thinking this isn’t a big deal, realize that the cost of such a lawsuit for a small business can be anywhere from $3,000 to $25,000 —or more.
-Whereas, the cost of making your website compliant is substantially less than that range.
+This statistic did not bode well for what would happen in 2021, and indeed, the total lawsuits for last year were more than 11,400.
+And in case you’re thinking this isn’t a big deal, realize that the cost of such a lawsuit for a small business can be anywhere from $3,000 to $25,000 — or more.
+Whereas, the overall cost of making your website compliant is substantially less.

 There are more than 61 million people in the U.S. living with some form of disability, and thanks to COVID, they also had to adapt to the sudden change in the way everyone goes about their daily lives.
 As you know, there has been an increased dependence on the web for shopping, meals, working remotely, attending school or church services, and so much more.
 This has brought an increased focus on website and app functionality, leading to more websites being exposed for their inadequacy in being accessible to disabled persons.